Here’s how to tailor your workout program based on the specific needs you have at every stage of life.

 Sims recommends continuing to push your personal threshold of strength with challenging strength sets and to ensure you’re taking enough time to recover between sets.
 The benefit of Tonal is that you have Form Feedback correcting your form, digital weight adapting over time based on your strength gains, and the ability to make small weight adjustments to lifts that you normally wouldn’t be able to do in a traditional weight room.

-The bottomline: Strength training has its benefits for any woman at any age.
+The bottom line: Strength training has its benefits for any woman at any age.
 Just like how your priorities change over the decades of your life, your strength training can change based on your needs too.
 And remember, it’s never too late to start exercising, learn a new skill, or challenge yourself.
 Never stop striving for your strongest self.
+See other workout ideas for women here.